Tanking & Waterproofing Services

 We first make sure that we have stopped any active leaks.
 Once this has been done we will clean and prepare the substrate to give the best surface profile to take the coating system.
 We have tanking systems that need primers and systems that need no primer.

-If the substrate is too wet to be coated we have special indirect hot air driers that generate large volumes of clean hot air and quickly dry the substrate to the point where the tanking system can be applied.
+If the substrate is too wet to be coated we have special indirect hot air dryers that generate large volumes of clean hot air and quickly dry the substrate to the point where the tanking system can be applied.

-For externally applied tanking this usually involves co-ordinating with other contractors active on the site.
+For externally applied tanking this usually involves coordinating with other contractors active on the site.
 We work with the other contractors, communicate our timings and site needs to enable the tanking to be installed and completed on time with minimal disruption to the site.

-Coatings ltd specialise in waterproofing all types of pits, shafts, lift & escalator pits.
+Power Coatings Ltd specialise in waterproofing all types of pits, shafts, lift & escalator pits.
 It doesn’t matter if they are constructed from concrete, brick, concrete blocks or metal lined pits!
 We can waterproof lift pits that are 100 years old, 50 years old or just 5 weeks old.
 We have tried and tested, proven solutions for them all.

 Case Study: Four Seasons Health Care

 The lift shaft had been suffering from water infiltration and flooding for approximately two years.
 This is a common problem in lift shafts.
 The problem was made worse due to structural defects within an adjacent drain.
-The infiltrated water regularly reached a level of .5m.
+The water infiltration regularly reached a level of 500mm.
 The continual standing water caused corrosion to the substrate and a constant foul odour which permeated throughout the ground floor of the care home.
 The lift was situated next to the kitchen area which made the issue even more serious.

 About The Project